jcjohnson/pytorch-examples/README_raw.md

 ## PyTorch: Defining new autograd functions
 Under the hood, each primitive autograd operator is really two functions that operate on Tensors.
-The *forward* function computes output Tensors from input Tensors.
-The *backward* function recieves the gradient of the output Tensors with respect to some scalar value, and computes the gradient of the input Tensors with respect to that same scalar value.
+The **forward** function computes output Tensors from input Tensors.
+The **backward** function receives the gradient of the output Tensors with respect to some scalar value, and computes the gradient of the input Tensors with respect to that same scalar value.